Dry Brine vs. Wet Brine: Which Should You Choose for Your Thanksgiving Turkey?

-You have your Thanksgiving turkey, now it's time for the dry brine vs wet brine debate.
+You have your Thanksgiving turkey, now it's time for the dry brine vs. wet brine debate.
 Brining is important, because it's a technique that increases a turkey’s moisture and improves its flavor.
-It can be done by soaking the turkey in a flavored saltwater solution or by dry brining in a salt-heavy rub.
+If you're wondering how to brine a turkey, there are two options: it can be done by soaking the turkey in a flavored saltwater solution or by dry brining in a salt-heavy rub.

 Both turkey brining techniques have their benefits—they’re easier than mid-roast basting, for one—but both also have drawbacks.
 If you decide to wet brine turkey, you have to turn over a large portion of your fridge right when you need it most to house a bucket of salt water and raw turkey.
 If you decide to dry brine turkey, you still have to sacrifice some shelf space but for a shorter amount of time and without the worry of meat water sloshing everywhere.